 Statue of Limitations with Personal Injury Cases

-Under Arkansas’ personal injury laws, the injured person has three years from the date of the incident to pursue a legal claim for general negligence like car wrecks or trucking big rig wrecks.
+Under Arkansas’ personal injury laws, the injured person has three years from the date of the incident to pursue a legal claim for general negligence like car wrecks in Fort Smith or trucking big rig wrecks.
 But it is very important to remember that you only have two years from the date of negligence to pursue a medical malpractice case.
 Cases are not like “fine wine”, they do not get better with time.
 Call us early!!!

 Understanding the Comparative Fault Rule in Arkansas